Doctor Rank

 Potential clients are asking AI for lawyer recommendations.
 Is your firm showing up?

-When I tested ChatGPT by asking it to recommend lawyers in specific practice areas and cities, some of my clients were nowhere to be found.
-Firms that were not even on the first page of Google were getting recommended instead.
+So I tested ChatGPT.
+I asked it to recommend a lawyer in a specific city and practice area, and some of my clients were nowhere.
+Firms that were not even on page one of Google got recommended instead.

 The 5-Minute Test